Pavco Board of Directors

 Joanna is an Instructor and the former Convenor of the School of Tourism Management at Capilano University, where she teaches Human Resources and Organizational Behaviour, helping students identify their career passion and potential.
 She has held leadership roles in sales, catering and human resources at top hospitality brands including Marriott International, Shangri-La Hotels, Sequoia Company of Restaurants and Joe Fortes Seafood and Chophouse.
 Joanna holds a Provincial Instructor’s Diploma from Vancouver Community College and a Masters in Leadership from Royal Roads University.

 Bruce Williams brings a wealth of experience, and a diverse skill set to the Board of PavCo, combining expertise in public engagement, communications, and business development.
-Currently serving as the CEO of the Greater Victoria Chamber of Commerce, he was recognized as the Top Chamber Executive in Canada by the Chamber of Commerce Executives of Canada in 2023.
+Bruce most recently served as the CEO of the Greater Victoria Chamber of Commerce.
+He was recognized as the Top Chamber Executive in Canada by the Chamber of Commerce Executives of Canada in 2023.
+He is co-founder and co-owner of Spark Strategic Group with his wife Amanda Wilson.

-In addition to his Chamber responsibilities, Bruce serves on several key committees, including the Canadian Chamber of Commerce Inclusive Growth Committee, and is the BC representative on the Policy Resolution Review Committee.
-He also leads the Vancouver Island Chambers Policy Alliance Committee and contributes to The Victoria Foundation Vital Signs Engagement Committee and The Community Liaison Committee of the Greater Victoria Harbour Authority.
+In addition to his Victoria Chamber responsibilities, Bruce serves on several key committees, including the Canadian Chamber of Commerce Inclusive Growth Committee, and was the BC representative on the Policy Resolution Review Committee.
+He also led the Vancouver Island Chambers Policy Alliance Committee and contributed to The Victoria Foundation Vital Signs Engagement Committee and The Community Liaison Committee of the Greater Victoria Harbour Authority.